akbaruddin/swr-examples/README.md

-# swr-examples
-Next.js and SWR examples
+# Next.js and SWR examples